 - Required books and materials for the two years that participants are enrolled in the JHU master’s degree program.

 - Coverage of the cost for room and board during the first summer of the program (Summer A).
 After that, housing is the responsibility of the participant (that is, during the Residency year and beyond).

 - While enrolled in the master’s degree program, participants are eligible for free and confidential advising and counseling services through the Johns Hopkins Student Assistance Program (JHSAP).
 JHSAP provides support in the areas of short-term counseling, crisis response, healthy relationship support, and school-life coaching and adjustment.
 For information on the full range of student support services available to participants, please contact the Johns Hopkins School of Education's Office of Student Affairs.

-Participants who are not employed by a school system or charter management organization will receive a stipend during their residency year (Program Year 1) in the amount of $20,000.
+Participants who are not employed by their school system or charter management organization will receive a stipend during their residency year (Program Year 1) of at least $20,000.
 Urban Teachers will disburse stipends on a monthly basis from July of Summer A to July of Summer B, in equal installments.
 Stipends are only provided to participants currently enrolled in the program on the date of stipend disbursement.
 The total number of disbursals and the timing of each monthly disbursal is determined by the Executive Director and disbursals are distributed accordingly.
 All participants must complete an IRS W-9 Form to receive this stipend.